blauerkakao877/Ben-PaulGleggmire/README.md

 We steer away from the obstacle until its x-position in the camera image is far enough to the correct side, then we drive straight until the obstacle is passed.
 The steering angle is proportional to the distance of the obstacle's current x-position in the image to the target x position.
 The obstacle appears bigger in the image the nearer it is.
 To take the distance from the obstacle into account, we move the target x position from near the middle to the outside depending on the size of the obstacle in the image.
 With that, we avoid steering away from the obstacle too heavy when it is still far away.
+We use the blob size of the obstacle in pixels returned by the OpenCV blob detector to estimate the distance, not the height of the blob.
+If the obstacle falls over but is still good, the size of its shape remains the same but the height will be different.

 Image columns: 0 - 320, center = 160